w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * *Upgrade*: how do I extend the cluster with new services/machines?
 * (energy and cooling, software licenses, insurance...)

-Cloud providers are mature and offer comprehensive support for big data ecosystems
+Cloud providers are mature and offer comprehensive support for big data ecosystems.

 * Forget all that is above